Skip to main content

 pub fn xattrs(&self) -> &[ExtendedAttribute]

-Extended attributes of the entry.
+Returns the extended attributes of this entry.

 Source